-The conviction in the sentence known as “Atibaia farmhouse” is no less absurd.
-Acused of having favoured Brazilian construction accompanies in exchange for renovations to the alluded farmhouse, up to now there is no specification, by the accusers, of which of Lula’s actions could be classified as an act of corruption.
-Nor was there any proof that he owned the property and, therefore be the beneficiary of the renovations.
-On the contrary, the purchase of the “Atibaia farmhouse” as well as its ownership has been confirmed as a Mr. Jacó Bitter, who presented a purchase receipt, a lawful bank transfer as the property’s payment and land registry in his family name.
-Even the Public Federal Ministry recognizes to not being able to confirm any money laundering related to the Atibaia farmhouse’ s purchase.
-Even though, Lula was sentenced to 12 years and 11 months imprisonment by a trial full of grotesque mistakes and signed in record timing.
+Accused of having favoured Brazilian construction companies in exchange for renovations to a farmhouse, up to now there is no specification, by the accusers, of which of Lula’s actions could be classified as an act of corruption.
+Nor was there any proof that he owned the property and, therefore, was the beneficiary of such renovations.
+On the contrary, the purchase of the “Atibaia farmhouse” as well as its current ownership, were confirmed to Mr. Jacó Bittar’s family.
+Even the Federal Attorney’s Oce recognizes not they are not able to confirm any money laundering related to the Atibaia farmhouse purchase.
+Even so, Lula was sentenced to 12 years and 11 months imprisonment in a piece full of gross mistakes.

-The International Solidarity Committee in defence of Lula and the Democracy in Brazil gathers together a diverse international articulation, popular movements, trade unions, political parties, democracy activists and human rights activists, and also, the Free Lula Committees all over the world.
+The International Solidarity Committee in Defense of Lula and Democracy in Brazil gathers diverse international groups, popular movements, trade unions, political parties, democracy and human rights activists, and, also, the Free Lula Committees all over the world.

 Read more about The International Solidarity Committee in defence of Lula and the Democracy in Brazil here.

 Sign the digital manifesto: Lula is a political prisoner.
-Lula Livre! (http://bit.ly/lulalibre)
+Lula Livre! http://bit.ly/lulalibre

 Organize a Lula Livre Committee: that can gather a group of people or organizations to create actions for #FreeLula.

 Download here the printable version of this pamphlet.